3-Round-Stones/callimachus/test/README-TEST.txt

 The test-suite, browser and results file may be passed directly as parameters to ant.
 The target would be as follows:
 -Dsuite=SUITE_PATH -Dbrowser=BROWSER -Dresults=RESULTS_PATH test

-where BROWSER = *firefox, *googlechrome, *iexploreproxy, or *safariproxy
+where BROWSER is one of *firefox, *googlechrome, *iexploreproxy, or *safariproxy Paths are rooted in the Hudson Workspace, for example:

-For example:

 Ant Version: Ant 1.8.2
 (click 'Advanced')